 Iowa's Sauk Rail Trail Is A Scenic Trek That Takes You Between Two State Parks

 If you’re looking for a one-of-a-kind adventure this year, head out on the Sauk Rail Trail and travel between two beautiful state parks and lakes.
-Camp at either park to make this the best outdoor getaway of the year.
+Camp at either one of these incredible state parks to visit in Iowa to make this the best outdoor getaway of the year.

 Have you ever experienced the Sauk Trail?
 Did you enjoy checking out two of the best state parks to visit in Iowa?
 Be sure to share your thoughts with us in the comments below — we’d love to hear from you!

 If you’re looking for a quicker and shorter hike in the Hawkeye State, check out our list of short, scenic hikes in Iowa that won’t take you longer than an hour to complete.
 No matter what your adventure style is, you’ll find the perfect slice of heaven here in Iowa.